dev-0x0/dev-0x0.github.io/_posts/2022-11-22-file-transfers.md

 ### 1. Web Browser

-We browse to the file in a web-browser, making sure to include the right port in the URL, click on the file we want, and it will download to our system.
+We browse to the file in a web browser, making sure to include the right port in the URL, click on the file we want, and it will download to our system.

 ![browse-file](/assets/img/browsefile.png)